IUD Insertion Training

 This course in IUD insertion consists of two modules.

-Module 2 is individual clinical sessions where you will insert IUDs in patients under direct supervision of an experienced clinician.
+Module 2 involves individual clinical sessions where course participants will be further familiarised with the common types of IUDs available in Australia, and will insert IUDs in patients under direct supervision of an experienced clinician.
 Training is competence-based, recognises the trainee's established skills and concentrates on areas that require further development.
-Familiarisation with the common types of IUD devices available in Australia is included in this training.

 Clinical training may be undertaken at a Family Planning NSW clinic, or interstate.
 Training may also be available through one of Family Planning NSW training partnerships with NSW Public Hospitals or Community Women's Health Centres.Entry requirements / eligibility Medical practitioners

-This is a training programme that will equip the learner with the evidence based knowledge, attitude and skills required to consult with a woman requesting contraception, and to appropriately provide intrauterine methods and manage complications and side effects.
+This training programme aims to equip the learner with the evidence based knowledge, skills and attitudes required to effectively consult with and provide a woman with effective intrauterine contraception (IUC)

-Explain intrauterine contraception (IUC) as a long-acting reversible contraceptive method and the role of the levonorgestrel (LNG)-IUD in the management of appropriately investigated heavy menstrual bleeding.
+Explain (IUC) as a long-acting reversible contraceptive (LARC) method and the role of the levonorgestre intrauterine device (IUD) in the management of appropriately investigated heavy menstrual bleeding.

 Assess patient suitability for IUD insertion; list relevant investigations and advise on appropriate location and timing for insertion.

-Describe the steps involved in IUD insertion in the outpatient setting and the technique required for the different devices available.
+Describe the steps involved in the outpatient IUD insertion and the technique required for the different devices available.

-Outline the management of commonly encountered IUD related issues eg. pelvic pain, missing strings
+Outline the management of commonly encountered IUD related issues eg. bleeding problems, pelvic pain, missing strings

 - Demonstrate basic skills in IUD removal techniques